Can Europe survive the Trump effect?

 They all think they can profit from Trump's populist message by similarly tapping into frustrations, anger and nationalist agendas.

-If Europe's leaders had thought that Brexit was an aberration and dealing with a recalcitrant UK in the form of a determined British Prime Minister Theresa May was a one-off, Obama's somewhat forlorn and chastened farewell tour would have brought the reality of their own vulnerabilities crashing home.
+The change in mood and reality was clear when President Obama visited Europe earlier this month.

-Matteo Renzi, Italy's young and charismatic Prime Minister, sat to Obama's right at his farewell roundtable in Berlin, displacing May, who might once have expected to take that prestigious position.
+Matteo Renzi, Italy's young and charismatic Prime Minister, sat to Obama's right at his farewell roundtable in Berlin, displacing British Prime Minister Theresa May, who might once have expected to take that prestigious position.
 The Italian will have been fully aware he faces his own denouement at the hands of populists buoyed by Trump's victory.

 Renzi has called a referendum to push for needed political reforms.
 That referendum has since morphed into a vote on him, and he has said that he'll quit should the vote go the wrong way.

-Presidential elections taking place in Austria in a few weeks -- the same day as Renzi's referendum -- could also point to a "Trump effect."
+Presidential elections taking place in Austria on Sunday -- the same day as Renzi's referendum -- could also point to a "Trump effect."
 The Austrians currently seem set to hand victory to Norbert Hofer, a nationalist who used Trump-style rhetoric of rigged elections to force the last ballot to be canceled before it was even held.
 Among other things, he has been trading on fears of migrants.

 Also at the table with Obama in Berlin was French President François Hollande, who knows his current approval rating is so low that he is now unlikely to be his party's pick to represent them in the French presidential elections next year.
 Already, pollsters are tipping Le Pen as a favorite in the first round of voting, and will only be defeated if left and center right join forces in the second round.